 But not all apps are the same.
 Many have annoying pop-up ads.
 Some are slow to load.
 Or simply not designed by hunters.

 Onx vs Hunstand: OnX is famous for its better single-state price, web, and app combo, and simplicity and reliability whereas HuntStand has an outdated and cumbersome User Interface

 HuntStand vs OnX Hunt: Comparison

-For this comparison of HuntStand vs OnX hunt, we will focus on following areas: Pricing, Supported platforms and installation, Mapping views, Offline Maps, Advanced mapping, Property boundaries and ownership, Wind and weather information, Supplemental information, Stand reservation system and Trail camera management.
+For this comparison of HuntStand vs OnX hunt, we will focus on the following areas: Pricing, Supported platforms and installation, Mapping views, Offline Maps, Advanced mapping, Property boundaries and ownership, Wind and weather information, Supplemental information, Stand reservation system and Trail camera management.

 Recommended: ONX CHIP VS APP: WHICH IS BEST FOR YOU?

-On the other hand the pricing of HuntStand is very simple.
+On the other hand, the pricing of HuntStand is very simple.
 You pay $29.99 per year to access all the features, covering all the states.

 Supported platforms and installation